MichielvdVelde/eve-esi/docs/getting-started.md

 provider is responsible for managing accounts, characters, and tokens.
 The example below uses the built-in `MemoryProvider`.

+An example of a provider is the [MongoDB Provider](https://github.com/MichielvdVelde/eve-esi-client-mongo-provider).

 ```typescript
 import ESI from 'eve-esi-client'
 import MemoryProvider from 'eve-esi-client/dist/providers/memory'